 The first two parts provide an enumeration of dead rules and dead agents.
 The next parts display what we call refinement lemmas.
 A refinement lemma is made of a precondition (on the left of the implication symbol) that is a site graph, and a postcondition (on the right of the implication symbol) that is a list of site graphs.
-Each site graph in the post-condition is a refinement of the precondition (the position of agent matters: the n-th agent in the precondition, but site graphs in a postcondition may have more agents than the site graph in the corresponding precondition).
-The meaning of a refinement lemma is that every embedding between its precondition into a reachable state can be refined/extended into an embedding from one site graph in its postcondition into the same reachable state.
+Each site graph in the post-condition is a refinement of the precondition (the position of agent matters: the n-th agent in the precondition corresponds to the n-th agent in each site graph in the postcondition, but site graphs in a postcondition may have more agents than the site graph in the corresponding precondition into a reachable state can be refined/extended into an embedding from one site graph in its postcondition into the same reachable state.
 This way, a refinement lemma provides an enumeration of all the potential contexts for the precondition.

-We now detail the seven different parts:
+We now detail the six different parts: